ray-1337/solid-13373333-v2/README.md

 ## 13373333.one (v2)
-New updated personal website, built with Solid.js.
+New updated personal website, recreated with Next.js from scratch again.